raulk/FIPs/FIPS/fip-draft_foundational_fvm.md

 ### Technology

-The proposed FVM execution runtime is [WebAssembly (WASM)] with 32-bit memories.
+The proposed FVM execution runtime is [WebAssembly (Wasm)] with 32-bit memories.
 64-bit memories are still under development in the [memory64] extension.

-WASM with 32-bit memories supports 64-bit integer types and arithmetic, it just can't address memory beyond 4GiB.
+Wasm with 32-bit memories supports 64-bit integer types and arithmetic, it just can't address memory beyond 4GiB.
 This size is deemed sufficient for blockchain state transition use cases, but may be limiting for future and more generalised applications of the FVM.

 The FVM requires [multi-value support].
-It currently forbids [SIMD instructions], floating number values and operations, and [threads] to prevent [Nondeterministic] behavior.
+It currently forbids [SIMD instructions], floating number values and operations, and [threads] to prevent [Nondeterministic][Nondeterminism] behavior.
 However, these constraints may vary in the future.

 ### Responsibilities

 The FVM applies messages to the state tree.
 It is not responsible for advancing the chain itself.
 Concretely, it is mainly responsible for:

-- Loading on-chain WASM modules and compiling them to machine code.
+- Loading on-chain Wasm modules and compiling them to machine code.
 - Performing preflight checks on the supplied messages.
 - Instantiating the object stack described in the [core technical design](#core-technical-design) to apply messages.